 How to create a pie chart

 A pie chart is useful when you want to show proportional parts of a whole.
-A pie chart should not have too many slices, as the chart otherwise gets cluttered and hard to read – if you want to show more than five parts, consider grouping them or use a bar chart instead.
-If you want to understand if a pie chart is a right choice for your data, visit this article.
+A pie chart should not have too many slices, as the chart otherwise gets cluttered and becomes hard to read – if you want to show more than five parts, consider grouping them or use a bar chart instead.
+Not sure if a pie chart is the right choice for your data?
+Read this article.

 Below is an example of a pie chart that makes good use of the part of the whole concept: We can see that more than half of German land is used for agriculture: